-CED 5989 - Practicum in Counselor Supervision CED 5993 - Ethical, Legal, and Professional Issues in Counseling IEL 5502 - Public School Administration I IEL 5613 - Curriculum Development and Evaluation
+CED 5989 - Practicum in Counselor Supervision

+CED 5966 - Advanced Counseling Skills

+EDL 5502 - Public School Administration I

+EDL 5613 - Curriculum Development and Evaluation

 Student Assistance Coordinator (SAC) endorsement (certification-eligible)

 The Counselor Education Department at Kean University is approved by the N.J.
 Department of Education to offer a graduate program that fulfills the academic requirements for the Student Assistance Coordinator (SAC) Certificate.
 The primary goal of this option is to prepare students for the position of Student Assistance Coordinator in a New Jersey public school.